ferrous-systems/rust-exercises/exercise-book/src/iterators.md

 }
 ```

-In this case, the name we give to the procedure `2 * v[idx]` and juggling the index over the entire collection is a [map](https://doc.rust-lang.org/stable/std/iter/trait.Iterator.html#method.map).
-An idiomatic Rustacean would write something similar to the following (period indented) code.
+In this case, the idea of the procedure `2 * v[idx]` and indexing over the entire collection is called a [map](https://doc.rust-lang.org/stable/std/iter/trait.Iterator.html#method.map).
+An idiomatic Rustacean would write something similar to the following (period indented) code:

 ```rust
 let v = [10, 20, 30];